What You Need To Know About Coronavirus, Vaccines and How to Stay Safe in N.H.

 How can I register and schedule a coronavirus vaccine?

-If you are aged 12 or older and haven’t yet received a COVID-19 vaccine, you can register through the state’s vaccine information website at www.vaccines.nh.gov.
+If you are aged 12 or older and haven’t yet received a COVID-19 vaccine, you can find a COVID-19 vaccine near you through the state’s vaccine information website at www.vaccines.nh.gov.
 Anyone under 18 needs to have consent from a parent or guardian to be vaccinated.

-You can also contact your primary care provider or Regional Public Health Network for more information and assistance on registering for a vaccine.
+You can also contact your primary care provider or Regional Public Health Network for more information and assistance on getting a vaccine.

-Those without a computer or internet access can call 2-1-1 to register for a vaccine through the New Hampshire Department of Health and Human Services COVID-19 hotline.
+Those without a computer or internet access can call the New Hampshire Department of Health and Human Services COVID-19 hotline at 2-1-1 for information on how to get a COVID-19 vaccine.

-Some vaccination sites, including those at some hospitals, Walmart and Sam’s Club pharmacies, may also offer walk-in appointments.

 What do we know about the safety of the vaccine?